 The mmCIF dictionary is available from following URL:

-PDBML is the canonical XML format of PDB entries, originally-introduced in the following reference:
+PDBML is the canonical XML format of PDB entries adapted from the mmCIF specification and originally-introduced in the following publication:

-The schema file to define PDBML data description rule is available from following URL:
+The schema file which defines the PDBML data description rules is available via following URL:

-PDB data are also available in RDF (Resource Description Framework) format.
-The RDF files are automatically generated from PDBML files using XSLT.
-The ontology is also defined based on the PDB mmCIF Exchange Dictionary.
-An RDF file is created for each PDB entry.
+PDB data (noatom) is also available in RDF (Resource Description Framework) format.
+The RDF files are automatically generated from PDBML files using an XSLT transform script.
+The ontology has also been defined based on the PDB mmCIF Exchange Dictionary.
+An RDF file is available for each PDB entry.
 For example, the RDF data for PDB entry 1GOF is accessible at http://rdf.wwpdb.org/pdb/1GOF.